SE-TINF22B6/Underwatch/documentation/Software_Requirement_Specification.md

 <!-- markdown-toc end -->
 # Uderwatch Software Requirements Specification
-> This template is a simplified version based on the documentation templates from IBM Rational Unified Process (RUP).
+Welcome to the Underwatch Software Requirements Specification!

+This Project is part of the third semester educational program at DHBW-Karlsruhe for course TINF22B6.
 ## 1. Introduction
 ### 1.1 Overview
-Welcome to the Underwatch Software Requirements Specification!

-This is the home to the GitHub Wikipages for the Underwatch™ Game Project.
-This Project is part of the third semester educational program at DHBW-Karlsruhe for course TINF22B6.
+Underwatch is a roguelike adventure that immerses players in an enigmatic underworld.
+Here, they take on the role of fearless explorers, armed with a diverse and imaginative array of weapons.
+As they navigate through procedurally generated environments, they must confront relentless bullet storms, vanquish formidable adversaries, and challenge one-of-a-kind bosses.
 ### 1.2 Scope
-> What is covered (not covered) in this document?
-Is it for your whole system or a subsystem?
-Does it cover both functional and nonfunctional requirements?
-(Will you seperate some of requirements into another document?)
+This Software Requirements Specification (SRS) document covers the complete system of Underwatch.
+It encompasses both functional and non-functional requirements necessary for the successful development, deployment, and operation of the platform.
+The document aims to provide a comprehensive understanding of the system's architecture, features, and limitations.

 ### 1.3 Definitions, Acronyms and Abbreviations
-> Definitions of all terms, acronyms, and abbreviations required to properly interpret this document.
+TODO
 ### 1.4 References
 > A complete list of all documents referenced.
 Each document should be identified by title, date, and publishing organization.
 You can also insert hyperlinks, in order to open the references conviniently.

+---
 ## 2. Functional requirements
 >  This section contains all the software requirements to a level of detail sufficient to enable designers to design a system to satisfy those requirements and testers to test that the system satisfies those requirements.
 >  This section is typically organized by feature, but alternative organization methods may also be appropriate, for example, organization by user or organization by subsystem.